 Maximum Rates for Meals & Light Refreshments (Per Person)

 - These amounts include tax, service, and delivery charges.

 Requesting a Reimbursement

-- The faculty host and/or other involved faculty will submit requests for reimbursement for lunches and/or dinners with the visitor by filling out an “Entertainment Reimbursement Form.”
+- The host and/or involved faculty will submit requests for reimbursement for entertainment expenses with the visiting guest(s) by filling out an “Entertainment Reimbursement Form.”
 This should be turned into the Financial Coordinator with accompanying itemized receipts.

 - Please be advised that meals for entertainment purposes are not usually allowed on contracts and grants.

 - If any receipts for expenses are unobtainable/lost, please also submit a “Declaration of Missing Evidence” form along with a bank statement outlining the expense.

 - Certain situations require additional approvals (e.g. reimbursement for alcohol, expenses that exceed the per person maximum rates, etc.).
 In these situations, a completed “Prior & Exceptional Approval Form for Entertainment” must be submitted with any accompanying receipts to the Financial Coordinator.

 - After reviewing the completed forms and accompanying documentation, the Financial Coordinator creates an Entertainment Form 5, obtains appropriate signatures of approval, and submits all original documentation to Accounting for final processing.

 The Institute for Energy Efficiency engages in many activities and programs that require the purchasing of goods and services.
 When supplies or other University expenses are paid with personal funds, the individual may be reimbursed with a Miscellaneous Disbursement.
 However, this method of payment is discouraged.
 Purchases should be made through Gateway or the department’s FlexCard whenever possible, instead of a personal credit card.